EightBitByte/buckshot-roulette-sim/README.md

 | `load`        | A randomized sequence of shells consisting of an enumerated amount of blanks and lives. |
 | `match/trial` | A single game played between two simulated players.                                     |
 | `pairing`     | A unique pair of two stratagems.                                                        |

+## TODO
+- [ ] Implement a web-interface for this experiment
+    - [ ] Optionally add a game-ified version of this, where you can bet on odds and get a high-score?